Samantha Morton: 2006–2009: Biopics and directorial debut

 In 2006, she played the Moors murderess Myra Hindley in the television film Longford.
 Set between 1967 and 1997, the film depicts the relationship between the child murderer and Lord Longford, the politician who spent years campaigning (ultimately unsuccessfully) for her release.
 Longford was a critical success and premiered with 1.7 million viewers.
-Morton, however, was severely criticised by the relatives of the children who were killed by Hindley and Ian Brady, but she insisted, "It is my duty as a performer to raise issues [...] we're afraid to look at".
+Morton was severely criticised by the relatives of the children who were killed by Hindley and Ian Brady, but she insisted, "It is my duty as a performer to raise issues [...] we're afraid to look at".
 She received a Best Supporting Actress nomination at the 59th Primetime Emmy Awards, and won at the 65th Golden Globe Awards.

-Morton took on roles in four feature films in 2007.
+In 2007, Morton acted in four feature films.
 She starred as a struggling police officer in the romantic drama Expired, and portrayed a Marilyn Monroe impersonator in the dramedy Mister Lonely alongside her daughter Esmé Creed-Miles who portrayed a Shirley Temple impersonator.
 Morton worked again with director Anton Corbijn in the biographical film Control, where she appeared as Deborah Curtis, wife of musician Ian Curtis from the band Joy Division, whose biography Touching from a Distance formed the basis of the film.
 The film was acclaimed by critics.
 Roger Ebert remarked that Morton was "absolutely convincing as a plucky teenage bride", and Variety magazine found her performance to be "astonishing" and "sympathetic".
 For Control, she was nominated for the BAFTA Award for Best Actress in a Supporting Role.
 Her last film of 2007 was another biopic, Elizabeth: The Golden Age, in which she played Mary, Queen of Scots.